Jacob Roloff Starts His Own Spin-Off With A Twist

 Over the years, Jacob Roloff has made it very obvious that he doesn’t love reality television.
 The second he could, Jacob left the show Little People, Big World.
 He is still in contact with his family, but isn’t on their reality show at all.
 The fans miss seeing him and are now going to get another chance to watch Jacob and see how he is doing.
 Now, Jacob Roloff is starting his own show, but with a twist.
-In Touch Weekly shared all about how Jacob’s new show is all about his life, and he is in charge of the recording, editing and everything.
+In Touch Weekly shared all about how Jacob’s new show is all about his life, and he is in charge of the recording, editing, and everything.
 This will not be seen on television at all.

 At the age of 18, Jacob Roloff decided he was done with reality television and refused to sign his contract.
 He moved on with his life and is now back on camera along with his 21-year-old girlfriend, Isabel Rock.
-They are going on a road trip together that will last for three weeks and take them all over the Pacific North West.
+They are going on a road trip together that will last for three weeks and take them all over the Pacific Northwest.
 This road trip will all be documented by Jacob Roloff and his girlfriend Isabel.

 #Gossip from @RadarOnline Revenge!
 Jacob Roloff Launches Web Series After Slamming Family’s Reality Show https://t.co/SdmQXeN3kK